Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Statements of Main Results

+\begin{remark}[Local jump rate formulation of Assumption \ref{mod:assu}] Assumption \ref{mod:assu} can equivalently be phrased as a condition on the local jump rates ${\bf \locrate}$.
+Indeed, in view of the relation \eqref{eq:standing} between ${\bf \rate^G}$ and ${\bf \locrate}$, it is clear that Assumption \ref{mod:assu} holds with the family of constants ${\bf C}$ if and only if for every $H \in \gsone$ and $T \in \Rb_+,$

+We say that the local jump rates ${\bf \bar{\rate}}$ satisfy Assumption \ref{mod:assu} for an associated family of constants ${\bf C}$ when the above inequality holds. \end{remark}

-\ind In the case of \emph{finite initial data}, that is, when the initial data consists of a finite (possibly unrooted) graph, Assumption \ref{mod:assu} implies the rates are uniformly bounded and strong well-posedness is easily established via a simple recursive construction.
-For completeness, this result is summarized in Proposition \ref{WP:fin} and its proof provided in Appendix \ref{WPfin}.
+We recall the notion of strong well-posedness introduced in Definition \ref{mod:sols}.
+In the case of \emph{finite initial data}, that is, when the initial data consists of a finite (possibly unrooted) graph, Assumption \ref{mod:assu} implies the rates are uniformly bounded and strong well-posedness is easily established via a simple recursive construction (see Appendix \ref{WPfin}).
+For subsequent reference, we state this as a proposition.